 - Choose a heater tube length appropriate for the height of your aquarium.
 Because heat rises, shorter units will not heat as efficiently as taller ones.

-- Be sure to check the manufacturer's specifications to see that the heater you choose is saltwater or brackish water safe.
+- Be sure to check the manufacturer's specifications to see that the heater you choose is safe for saltwater or brackish water.

 - Where does heat come from?
 Other aquarium equipment, indoor home heating units or vents, and other contributing heat sources can add to rising or fluctuating temperatures.